Great64/pokebase/README.md

    node server.js
    ```

-9. Host your front end
-   Few ways to do this, my preferred method is using the live server vscode plugin
+10. Host your front end (my preferred method is using the live server vscode plugin)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>